Day in the life on a Yoga Retreat

 Why?
 Because when in nature people love to catch the sunrise, take a quiet leisurely walk, or just enjoy a cup of tea or coffee listening to the sounds around them.

-This summer I led the Inversion Workshop at the Colombia Yoga & Wellness Retreat.
+In the past, I’ve led the Inversion Workshop at the Colombia Yoga & Wellness Retreat.
 I get so excited when I teach.
-I lost track of time but luckily my co-retreat host gave me a heads up on timing.
+I lost track of time but luckily my co-retreat host gave me a heads-up on timing.
 We broke down a lot about the core and some of the learning traps that happen when we begin to introduce inversions in our practice.
 With extra time in class, at least more than most studio classes now, we end with a full cool down and meditation.

 After practice, we head on over to breakfast.